PlumpMath/nVlc-3.5/README.md

 nVlc-3.5
 ========

-nVlc Vlc Wrapper built for .NET3.5
+nVlc Vlc Wrapper by Roman Ginzburg built for .NET 3.5